taoquanyus/GOFuzz/README.md

 - Tensorflow
 - Keras

-We highly recommend to use conda virtual env to avoid the python version shift problem.
+We recommend to use conda virtual env to avoid the python version shift problem.

-# Before Start
+## Before Start
-Set CPU scaling algorithm and core dump notification with root.
+Set CPU scaling algorithm and core dump notification with **root**.

 ```
 cd /sys/devices/system/cpu